Toddler Throwing Up Mucus: 5 Common Causes & How To Help

 Age Appropriate Congestion and Allergy Medications

-Cold and allergy medications typically contain two components focused on relieving congestion and nasal irritation.
-These are called antihistamines and decongestants.
+Cold and allergy medications typically contain two components focused on relieving congestion and nasal irritation: antihistamines and decongestants.

 So, administering cold and allergy medications made for children in accordance with product dosing recommendations can relieve your child’s symptoms medicinally.